Adan-xyz/My-Journey/Assembly/README.md

 To learn Assembly on Replit, the easiest and most standard way is to use NASM (Netwide Assembler) on a Linux operating system (which Replit is based on)

-The first step after creating a new project is to go to the Shell tab and type `nasm -v` If it’s not already installed, a notification will appear with the [Yn] option for installation
+The first step after creating a new project is to go to the Shell tab and type `nasm -v` if it’s not already installed, a notification will appear with the [Yn] option for installation

 The folder structure I use is simple: